 Just how smart is your business?
 Not you, your organization.
 Smart and successful businesses rely on Business Intelligence (BI) tools to collect, integrate, analyze and present business information, to support better, more informed decision-making – actionable insights, based on accurate, real-time data.
 A company that’s looking to grow, cannot expand its size, nor its scope, without implementing a business intelligence tool.
 With a sound BI strategy in place, companies can reduce the amount of useless information and data on hand.
 “But where does all this data go and what do I do with it when I get there?”
 This where an ERP system, with a robust and reliable BI tool, can help.

 An ERP system, with an integrated BI tool, enables organizations to create real value from their data, by allowing users to share and analyze the data, company-wide, all from a unified repository.
 The ERP system collects the data, while the BI tool analyzes it, using dashboards and other interfaces to clearly present the data in easy-to-understand graphs and tables.
 With an ERP system, users can drill down with a single click, from aggregated data presented in their dashboards and dynamic BI reports, directly to the underlying data elements.
-BI tools also give users the freedom to tailor reports and dashboards, add and personalize shortcuts and business metrics, and compare and contrast data of all types, from financials to sales and marketing, customer support, and more.
-Built-in BI functionality inside your ERP, is the ‘pulse’ of your organization, and how you can view and manage your business operations, intelligently.
-Now, that’s pretty smart.
+BI tools also give users the freedom to tailor reports and dashboards, add and personalize shortcuts and business metrics, and compare and contrast data of all types, from financials services to sales and marketing, customer support, and more.
+Built-in Business Intelligence functionality inside your ERP, is the ‘pulse’ of your organization, and how you can view and manage your business operations, intelligently.
+Now, that's pretty smart.

 4. Carrying a heavy load